 - Visual editors with no coding needed

 - Unlimited real-time data updates

-Marketo is one of the biggest marketing automation vendors in the B2B space, with over 3,000 customers and an estimated 21 percent share of the market.
+Marketo is one of the biggest marketing software vendors in the B2B space, with over 3,000 customers and an estimated 21 percent share of the market.
 Their software comes with numerous out-of-the-box dashboards and custom reports for analyzing cross-channel campaign revenue, comparing your results against competitors, monitoring the lead funnel, evaluating email campaigns, and more.
 Dashboards can be customized according to user role and are displayed under the “Analytics” tab in the web application.
-Leave a review for Marketo.
-(Note: for a list of comparable Marketo alternatives, check out this article)

 - Revenue Cycle Modeler